1. Anonymous applications

 We built the Applied platform specifically to make hiring fair.

-By anonymizing candidates and using skill-based assessments, we help organizations sustainably improve diversity and hire the best possible talent.
+By anonymizing candidates and using skill-based assessments, our applicant tracking system helps organizations sustainably improve diversity and hire the best possible talent.

 Instead of just automating practices we know are broken, we built a process with diversity baked into every step.